Report of the Supervisory Board

 In the reporting period, the following changes were made to the Management Board and Supervisory Board of DB AG:

-The Supervisory Board thanks the departing members of the Supervisory Board and the Management Board for their committed and constructive support to the company.
+The Supervisory Board thanks the departing members of the Supervisory Board and the Management Board for their committed and constructive support of the company.

 The Supervisory Board would also like to thank the Management Board, the employees and the works council representatives of DB AG and affiliated companies for their achievements in the year under review.

 For the Supervisory Board